RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ***
 ## Emulator: [Reicast](https://github.com/reicast/reicast-emulator) (NOTE: EXPERIMENTAL!)

 You'll download this from the experimental section of the setup script. it is very laggy and buggy, but some games work great (See small list below).
 Pi 2 is required.

+Audio is choppy and not great, and degrades the longer the emulator is in use.
+Restarting the emulator (and ultimately the Pi) may become a good idea after a couple hours of gameplay.
+(There is a memory leak somewhere in the Reicast code)

 ### Game compatibility list

-San Francisco Rush 2049 = Totally playable 1player, full speed most times (except particle effects)!
+* San Francisco Rush 2049 = Totally playable 1player, full speed most times (except particle effects)!
 Split-screen multiplayer bounds rendered incorrectly :(
-Marvel Vs Capcom 1 = Totally playable multiplayer, full speed!
+* Marvel Vs Capcom 1 = Totally playable multiplayer, full speed!
-Marvel Vs Capcom 2 = Totally playable multiplayer, almost full speed!
+* Marvel Vs Capcom 2 = Totally playable multiplayer, almost full speed!

+#### Games not working so well

+* Gauntlet Legends = Not playable, rendering blanks out every other frame and may cause epilepsy; wouldn't recommend it just yet

 ## ROMS